 COLORADO SPRINGS, Colo.
-(KKTV) - Prospect Lake at Memorial Park remains closed days after a toxic bacteria known as "blue-green algae" was found in the water.
+(KKTV) - Prospect Lake at Memorial Park is back open for recreational use after the water tested positive for high levels of toxic bacteria known as "blue-green algae."

 The bacteria can be harmful to humans and especially to pets.
 11 News partner WECT in North Carolina recently did a story on three dogs that died hours after playing in a pond that had blue-green algae.
 Click here for more on that story.

 The water tested positive for high levels of blue-green algae back in August.

 Rodriguez said the bacteria is more dangerous to dogs because it will concentrate on their fur.